jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 +++ {"id": "tQ5KGMyrYG2H"}

-### Checking if the Colab TPU devices are available at the Colab instance

-If you are running this code on [Google Colab](https://colab.research.google.com/), you must select the runtime with a Google TPU v2 as hardware accelerator - The output of the cell below will be a list of 8 (eight) TPU devices:
+**Note:** If you are using [Google Colab](https://colab.research.google.com/), select the free Google Cloud TPU v2 as the hardware accelerator.
+The output of the cell below will be a list of 8 (eight) devices:

 ```{code-cell}
 ---